camillebassuel/emscriptmake/README.md

 # emscriptmake
 buildable example to produces a JS bounded cpp lib

-llvm has to be installed anbd environnment variable has to be set
+CMake have to be installed as it's a CMake project :)
+After installation and environment variables settings created, the EMSDK directory contains all that is needed to compile the project

 #create the target directory called 'cmake-build-emscripten'
 mkdir cmake-build-emscripten